-We have audited the accompanying financial statements of Al-Jazira Reit Fund ("the Fund"), being managed by Aljazira Capital Company (the "Fund Manager"), which comprise the statement of financial position as at 31 December 2020 and the statement of comprehensive income, statement changes in net assets attributable to the unitholders and statement cash flows for the year then ended and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Al-Jazira REIT Fund ("the Fund"), being managed by Aljazira Capital Company (the "Fund Manager"), which comprise the statement of financial position as at 31 December 2021 and the statement of comprehensive income, statement changes in net assets attributable to the unitholders and statement cash flows for the year then ended and the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at 31 December 2020 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements endorsed by the Saudi Organization of Certified Public accountants ("SOCPA").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at 31 December 2021 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements endorsed by the Saudi Organization for Charted and Professional Accountants "SOCPA".